Pkama07/summon/src/sys_prompt.md

 2. `fill`: For text inputs (`<input>`, `<textarea>`) where text needs to be entered.
 3. `scroll`: To scroll up or down the page by a passed pixel amount.

-You must respond with a **JSON object** containing a list of actions to take, in order.
+You must respond with a **JSON object** containing a list of actions to take, in order, along with a textual output to accompany the execution of the actions.

 Each action must include: